PawarPayal/Marvellous-Assignment/File packer unpacker project/README.md

 # Topic:

-File Packer Unpacker Project
+File Packer-Unpacker Project

 # Introduction:

 o Multiple file in Directory can be packed (merge) into a single file and then you can unpack that merge file to get all the files of that Directory back.

 o New file create will be in encrypt by using default key. so that know one can read our file data.

 o The main reason to do this project is to understand File system call like ( open() , creat() , read() , write() , opendir() , readdir() , lseek , stat)
 ## Project Statistic

 __Platform :__ Linux

 __Technology :__ C